bruno-lang/bruno-lang.github.io/learn/index.md

 			Neptune ('1.024e+26kg, '2.4746e7m);
 		}

+### Literals

 ## Functions

-### Pure Functions
 Functions are functions, hence pure and statically resolved, they provide referential transparency.
-All functions are understood as _extension functions_.
+All functions are understood as _extension functions_ on the type of the 1st parameter.

 		fn double :: Int a -> Int = a * '2